davlaps/devstack/README.md

 DevStack is a set of scripts and utilities to quickly deploy an OpenStack cloud.

+# Devstack + Multi-node Quantum Configurations

+This is a forked devstack repo maintained by del at nicira.com.
+I have created it at the request of members of the community and will use it to track work in progress and store sample multi-node quantum configurations.
+Any diffs between this repo and the main devstack repo will be periodically submitted for review and (where appropriate) inclusion in the main repo.

+The sample configurations are stored in devstack/samples/scenarios.

+If you have any questions, please feel free to email Dave at the address above.
+Feedback, suggestions, comments are appreciated.

 # Goals

 * To quickly build dev OpenStack environments in a clean Oneiric or Precise environment